some100/bootmgr-rs/HACKING.md

 # Structure

-The core crate is located at bootmgr-rs-core.
+The core crate is located at bootmgr.
 The frontends will generally be named bootmgr-rs-\[frontend\].
 The core crate is structured into 4 modules, those being:

 * boot (provides `BootMgr` as well as boot-related things)
 * config (provides `Config` and `ConfigBuilder`, houses parsers)